 “Verb is a part of speech, that in syntax conveys an action, an occurrence, or a state of being (be, exist, stand).” — Wikipedia

 “Verb is a word to describe an action, state, or occurrence, and forming the main part of the predicate of a sentence, such as hear, become, or happen”. — Oxford

-“A word that characteristically is the grammatical centre of a predicate and expresses and act, occurrence, or mode of being, that in various language is inflected for agreement with the subject, for tense, for voice, for mood, or for aspect and that typically has rather full descriptive meaning and characterising quality but is sometimes nearly devoid of these especially when used as an auxiliary or linking verb.” — Merriam Dictionary
+“A word that characteristically is the grammatical center of a predicate and expresses and act, occurrence, or mode of being, that in various language is inflected for agreement with the subject, for tense, for voice, for mood, or for aspect and that typically has rather full descriptive meaning and characterizing quality but is sometimes nearly devoid of these especially when used as an auxiliary or linking verb.” — Merriam Dictionary

 In a nutshell, verb is a type of word that is used to describe the action or state of existence.

-In texts/sentences where the verb is used, it often describes about its primary argument (the subject) in person, number or gender.
+In texts/sentences where the verb is used, it often describes its primary argument (the subject) in person, number or gender.